Mjvolk3/Dendron-Template/notes/docs.sphinx.md

     If everything is set up correctly, Sphinx should generate the documentation in the `_build/html` directory.
 Open the `index.html` file in a web browser to view your documentation.

-Remember that every time you update your code or `.rst` files, you should re-run `make html` to update the HTML documentation.
+Remember that every time you update your code or `.rst`/`.md` files, you should re-run `make html` to update the HTML documentation.

 ## Additional Notes and Gotchas

+- Standard practice is to keep docs outside of `src`.
-- You must cd to docs dir to make html `cd src/docs` then `make html`. `make src/docs/html` does not work.
+- You must cd to docs dir to make html `cd docs` then `make html`. `make docs/html` does not work.
 - You can use the VsCode Extension live server on the `index.rst` to preview the docs.